Radar and Radio Range Simulation Using Fiber Optic Delay Lines

-In this paper we will show how to make use of a relatively new technology—fiber optic microwave delay lines or FODL—to finally enable the measurement of key radar parameters.
+In this article we will show how to make use of a relatively new technology—fiber optic microwave delay lines or FODL—to finally enable the measurement of key radar parameters.
 These tests include radar range accuracy, multipath effects, moving targets, and minimum discernible signal (Rx sensitivity)—all in a laboratory.

 Testing 95 percent of a radar system has always been an easy and interesting task.
-An abundance of test equipment has been available since the mid 1940s to do the job, including spectrum analyzers, power meters, signal generators, oscilloscopes, etc. Pulse width, frequency, rise/fall time, pulse profile, even FM deviation of chirp signals can easily be measured with fairly simple suite of test equipment.
+An abundance of test equipment has been available since the mid 1940s to do the job, including spectrum analyzers, power meters, signal generators, oscilloscopes, etc. Pulse width, frequency, rise/fall time, pulse profile, even FM deviation of chirp signals can easily be measured with a fairly simple suite of test equipment.